xcart/xcart-docs/_pages/kb_en/modules/amazon_feeds.md

 ## Feed Submissions

-In case the **Automatically sync X-Cart product updates to Amazon** and **Automatically import orders** options are enabled for a marketplace the feeds and the orders will be automatically submitted to and/or imported from Amazon provided that a correspondimg {% link "cron task" ref_lLqNzAaq %} is configured on the server hosting your X-Cart store.
+In case the **Automatically sync X-Cart product updates to Amazon** and **Automatically import orders** options are enabled for a marketplace the feeds and the orders will be automatically submitted to and/or imported from Amazon provided that a corresponding {% link "cron task" ref_lLqNzAaq %} is configured on the server hosting your X-Cart store.

 If you want to submit feeds to Amazon manually: